 Possibly the best of 'em

 OK, yes.
 I agree.
 I know I said that was enough John Wayne B-Westerns for a while.
 But I did quote General MacArthur and say, “I shall return”.
 To the theme, I mean.
 I agree, it took Doug over two years to arrive back in the Philippines and the local population (not to mention the Japanese) would have been mighty surprised if he had turned up the Wednesday after leaving.
-Still, as far as posting is concerned, a man’s gotta do what a man’s gotta do, as any Western-lover knows, and when Western bloggers are on a kick, they are on a kick.
+Still, as far as blogposting is concerned, a man’s gotta do what a man’s gotta do, as any Western-lover knows, and when Western bloggers are on a kick, they are on a kick.
 I can’t help it.

 And there’s another reason.
 The Trail Beyond is the last Monogram/Lone Star John Wayne Western to be reviewed on this blog.
 We have now watched, ruminated on and discussed all of them.
 As you know, there were sixteen, from Riders of Destiny in October 1933 to Paradise Canyon in July 1935.
 And do you know what?
 I think The Trail Beyond might be the very best of them!

 OK, there are a couple of classic elements missing.
 There’s no crusty old-timer, Gabby Hayes, for example, and Duke rides a bay, then a palomino, and not his white horse Duke.
-And there’s no sign of Yakima Canutt (he did the stunts OK but didn’t appear as a henchman).
+And there’s no sign of Yakima Canutt either (he did the stunts OK but didn’t appear as a henchman).
 But everything else is there and the usual suspects firmly in place: RN Bradbury directed, at his usual breakneck pace; Archie Stout was at the camera, giving Rob those flashy fast pans and snazzy fades he liked so much; Paul Malvern produced; Lindsley Parsons wrote the script.
 Yup, all’s right with the world.

 Another reason I like this picture is that it was one of the few times Noah Beery Sr. and Noah Beery Jr. appeared in the same movie.
 There they are together, left, with Duke and an unnamed Indian.
 Portly Beery Sr. (who challenged leading lady Verna Hillie to a drinking contest on the set of The Trail Beyond; history does not record who won) was a veteran of the silent days who made the transition to talkies, appearing in 50 Westerns from 1917 to 1945, and his son Beery Jr., only 21 at the time of The Trail Beyond, first appeared on the screen as a child actor in 1920, when he was seven, and was still doing TV shows in 1986.
 He outdid his dad by appearing in no fewer than 174 Westerns, over a period of more than sixty years.
 I actually think Noah Beery Jr. was a fine Western actor.
 (As well as being great as Jim Rockford’s dad).